dioxine/fixsrt/README.md

 ...
 ```

 then you can use this tiny script.
-Only tested it in MacOS.

 ### Instructions